-- Using your bench knife, flip the dough and place in the proofing basket with the seam facing up
+- Using your bench knife, flip the dough and place it in the proofing basket with the seam side up

-If you find your dough is excessively slack and weak after shaping you can add a little structure to the dough by pinching the top.
-After you transfer your dough to the proofing basket, let it rest a few minutes while you cleanup.
+If your dough is excessively slack and weak after shaping, you can add a little structure to the dough by pinching the top.
+After you transfer your dough to the proofing basket, let it rest for a few minutes while you clean up.

-Then, using wet or floured hands. grab the very outside edge of the dough and fold it up over to the middle.
-Do this at four sides, where each “flap” is opposite another one, to create a little package.
+Then, use wet or floured hands to grab the dough's very outside edge and fold it over to the middle.
+To create a little package, do this at four sides, where each “flap” is opposite another one.

-After the four folds you'll end up with an even tighter boule.
-This last minute pinching will create quite a bit of tension in the dough, adding strength to a boule that might otherwise spread significantly in the oven.
+After the four folds, you'll have an even tighter round.
+This last-minute pinching will create quite a bit of tension in the dough, adding strength to a boule that might otherwise spread significantly in the oven.